tbm00/PreProcessIt/README.md

 ## Key Features
   - **Configurable Parsing Engine:** Define custom parsing algorithms and attribute‑matching rules via YAML, then locate and standardize those attributes in your input data using the qualifiers you've specified.
   - **Advanced Token Handling:** After tokenizing the input line, PreProcessIt parses tokens using configurable rules that consider neighboring tokens, enabling complex pattern matching and data transformation.
-  - **Robust Error Handling and Logging:** Detailed logging and error management provide transparency during data processing, enabling quick troubleshooting and config creation.
+  - **Robust Error Handling & Logging:** Detailed logging and error management provide transparency during data processing, enabling quick troubleshooting and config creation.
   - **User-friendly GUI & CLI:** Use the GUI to import, process, and export data, or use the CLI for headless processing!

 ## Dependencies